U.S. News Rankings

 |Ranking score and category|

-Through the Learning in Common program, students at Moravian College do not only take courses directly related to their major.
-Instead, they can take clusters of a wide range of courses while still earning a degree in one of about 50 areas.
+Through the Learning in Common program, students at Moravian College take clusters of a wide range of courses while earning a degree in one of more than 50 areas of study.
 Prescribed courses for every student cover history, foreign languages, religion and philosophy, and more.
-More than 75 percent of students live on campus; those who reside in a parent’s home within a 50-mile radius of campus are permitted to commute from home.
-The college’s campus in Bethlehem, Pa., is also home to the Moravian Theological Seminary.
+All full-time students are required to live on campus; however, students who reside in a parent's home within a 50-mile radius of campus are permitted to commute.
+The college's campus in Bethlehem, Pennsylvania, is also home to the Moravian Theological Seminary.

 About 20 percent of Moravian students get involved in Greek life.
 The Moravian College athletic teams, the Greyhounds, are Division III competitors in the Landmark Conference and, for football, in the Centennial Conference.
 Notable alumni of Moravian College include NASCAR driver John Andretti and James Beck, U.S. solicitor general under Presidents Warren G. Harding and Calvin Coolidge.